rozenn-pineau/Drought-paper/README.md

 We used the following script [plot_ancestry.R](https://github.com/rozenn-pineau/Drought-paper/blob/main/plot_ancestry.R) to visualize ancestry per chromosome for each smaple in the dataset, ordered by longitude.

+To make sure independent runs gave consistent ancestry calls, I compared the output from two runs that had different starting proportions (-.3 and -.37 versus  -.5 and -.17) : [compare_ancestry_hmm_runs.R](https://github.com/rozenn-pineau/Drought-paper/blob/main/compare_ancestry_hmm_runs.R).
+I tested 1000 random sites on two chromosomes and dit not identify differences in ancestry calls between models, suggesting the robustness of the results.

 # GWAS on ancestry calls